curl/curl/docs/libcurl/opts/CURLOPT_COOKIE.md

 cookies set by the cookie engine, there is a risk that the header ends up too long and thereby getting the entire request rejected by the server.

+The application does not have to keep the string around after setting this option.

 Using this option multiple times makes the last set string override the previous ones.
+Set it to NULL to disable its use again.

 This option does not enable the cookie engine.
 Use CURLOPT_COOKIEFILE(3) or CURLOPT_COOKIEJAR(3) to enable parsing and sending cookies automatically.

-The application does not have to keep the string around after setting this option.

 # DEFAULT